danielgom/GCP-Certifications/GCP-Professional-Data-Engineer/GCP_PDE.md

     * Size is unknown
     * No much heavy processing - take millisecond to seconds to process data
     * Example: Stock data processing

+### GCP Container registry

+* Artifact registry is a redefined version of the GCP container registry